appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 }
 ```

-Then, if the `<udid>` device has `io.appium.WebDriverAgentRunner.xctrunner` bundle id's WebDriverAgentRunner package, the session will launch the process and use the WebDriverAgentRunner process.
+Then, if the `<udid>` device has `io.appium.WebDriverAgentRunner.xctrunner` bundle id's WebDriverAgentRunner package, the session will launch the WebDriverAgentRunner process and use it.
-It will improve the test preparation speed significantly as same as `appium:webDriverAgentUrl`.
+Usually the session

 > **Note**
 > Please make sure the bundle id is launchable before starting an Appium session.
 > For example if the provisioning profile is trusted by the system.

+## Install WEbDriverAgent from Xcode

+## Install via 3rd party tools